 - Put yourself in your customer's shoes.
 You will have more empathy with the customer and you should find a solution more quickly.

 - Start with the view that the customer has a valid point, not that they are trying to rip you off.
-There are some professional complainers out there, but they are in the minority, and, if you are a local store, you probably know them anyway.
+There are some professional complainers out there, but they are in the minority.
+If you are a local store, you probably know them anyway.
 Accepting that the customer may well have a point should trigger ideas for an acceptable resolution.

 - Get the facts first.
 Letting the customer give you all the information helps you fully understand the situation and, if they are emotional, will give them time to calm down.